Ahmed-Al-Badri/HTML_assignments/hw4/code-review.md

         </fieldset>
       </form>
 ```
-The form was ended before the two inputs of the buttons.
+The form was ended before the two buttons were inputted.

--Name: Ahmed Al-Badri
+Name: Ahmed Al-Badri
--Class: Html web.
+Class: Html web.
-First is code 406 and it is regarding less formats for input